mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 - Secure its dedicated cloud-operations account
 - Confirm that its Azure subscription is active
-- Configure cost monitoring and budget alerts
+- Configure cost monitoring and budget notifications
 - Establish naming and tagging standards
-- Create an organized resource-group structure
+- Create an organized resource group structure
 - Verify that no unexpected billable resources are running
 - Document any issues encountered during setup